irinalapteva/irinalapteva.github.io/cv/index.md

-- Designed, developed, and managed outreach and education programs at public schools, senior centers, and community centers, engaging annualy up to 500 participants directly.
+- Designed, developed, and managed outreach and education programs at public schools, senior centers, and community centers, engaging annually up to 500 participants directly.
 - Coordinated a team of teaching artists, engaged volunteers and parents on the daily basis, while collaborating closely with classroom teachers, school officials, principals, and directors.